skifli/highway/app/views/guides/mass-produced-pcb-guidelines.md

-# The checklist for making industrial grade pcbs
+# The checklist for making mass produced pcbs

 So I've been charged with the amazing opportunity of making the badges for undercity.
 (Thanks acon and alex!)
 And during this process, I've learnt a lot.
 So I'm going to write the lessons learnt for future reference :)

 *Organizing*

 * Always write up a clear schedule - make a plan of how long everything takes (So called "Cahier des charges")
 * Find people you can trust and share tasks with them
 * Communicate clearly - don't be afraid of bothering people
 * You might need to bump people

 *Schematic*

 * Use Altium or KiCAD, never easyeda
 * Make it clear and readable, organize everything into functional blocks
 * Everything must fit in the A4 paper, if not make a new sheet